 The arch structure is actually two parallel arcs separated by an array of repeated K-shaped gusset plate brackets connecting the two forms.
 We scaled the north arc (foremost visible in the photo below).
 The arch girder is about 6 feet wide, an ample rail to walk on.
 Studded everywhere with 5" rounded bolt-heads, the steel surface is ideally texturized for a good foothold in bare feet — we took off our shoes and socks for a better grip. — Holy Spiderman!

-Although it's not visible in the photo, there is a waist-high 1"-thick cable spanning the entire arch parallel to its outer edge.
+Visible in the next photo, there is a chest-high 1"-thick cable spanning the entire arch parallel to its outer edge.
 Without this guide wire, the climb would be almost impossible — there'd be nothing to hold on to and down you'd come all baby-cradle.
-So 80% of the climb involves hand-over-handing the cable, pulling yourself along up the incline.
+So 80% of the climb involves hand-over-handing the cable, pulling yourself along up the incline just like the worker is doing in the photo.
 The other 20% is the most hellacious and horribly dangerous part.
 Read on...

 Imagine doing this move not once, but twelve times to reach the top of the arch!
 (You can count the verticals in the photo - the skinny ones.)
 Now, if this isn't crazy enough, pour 9 beers down your neck and imagine it again — Whoa Nelly! ...Hey, this is easy! ...hic. — We were undeniably insane!

 So there you have it.
 We climbed all the way to the top of the arch — the center of the span — 370 feet above the water, sat down cross-legged, let go of the cable, laughed, smoked cigarettes, and for good luck, tossed nickels into the abyss below — strangely, we had no pennies!
 The vertical gap, at that point, was almost high enough to stand — you had to bow your head just slightly.
 It was loud too!
 The cars and trucks were roaring by overhead — and we were right beneath them!